Few of the symptoms which you may notice at 28 weeks are:

 Hemorrhoids are common during pregnancy, typically during the third trimester.
 This is usually due to constipation, increasing pressure on the pelvis, and an increase in blood volume.
 Symptoms typically include itching, rectal bleeding, and painful lumps.

 Baby’s Weight: 1 kg

-our baby is now the size of an Eggplant.
-Your baby is now around 14.8 inches(37.5cms) in length and weighs about 1kg.
+Congratulations!!!
+You are now in the third trimester.
+You must be wondering where has all the time gone?
+In just few weeks, you will be able to hold your bundle of joy!
+Your baby is now the size of an Eggplant or a brinjal.
 28 weeks is a good time to track your baby’s movements.
 Keep a track of how many times your baby kicks per day and at what times.
-Following are the development of your 'Viable' this week.
+Following are the development of your baby this week.